 Photo courtesy of Wikimedia Commons.

-Thank goodness times progressed and there came a succession of wire mesh and concrete ocean baths that didn’t capture the public’s approval.
+Times progressed bringing a succession of wire mesh and concrete ocean baths that didn’t capture the public’s approval.

 In 1940 construction began on the Tobruk Memorial Baths, so named to honour the 1941 Australian Victory at Tobruk in North Africa.
 However as WWII ramped up in the Pacific during 1942, all work on the baths ceased and it was not until 1951 that they were completed.